jeromeetienne/notes.jetienne.com/_posts/2011-04-13-pacmaze-v1-release.md

 What is it ?
 **The pacmaze experiment** is the fancy name for *my trip discovering gamedev field*.
 It is an experiment i wish to try.
 The rule is simple.
-During 4 months, i am commited to code in a *publish early, publish often* mode.
+During 4 months, i am commited to work in a *publish early, publish often* mode.
-Twice a month, i will publish a new game, or a significant improvement of a previous one, on the second and the fourth wednesday.
+Twice a month, i will publish a new game, or a significant improvement of a previous one, on the second and the fourth wednesday of each month.
 Pacmaze V1 being the first of the serie.

 This is the current plan...
 I know the schedule is tight, but this is part of the challenge.
 We will see how it goes along the road.